-How They Get In
+How Mice Get In

 First, you need to understand how they get in.
 Mice will slip into the tiniest of spaces.
-An air conditioner is the perfect place for a mouse because the air ducts contain materials they can use to build suitable nests.
+An air conditioner is a perfect place for a mouse because the air ducts contain materials they can use to build suitable nests.
 Unfortunately, mice are notorious for chewing, which means they can cause significant damages to electrical wiring and refrigerant lines found inside the unit.